Royal Court House

 Bailiwick of Guernsey

-its close neighbours and Jersey, the largest of the Channel Islands.
-The Bailiwick of Guernsey consists of
+Guernsey and its close neighbours and Jersey, the largest of the Channel Islands.
+The Bailiwick of Guernsey

-chief officer or Bailiff ("official in a court of law") assisted by 12 jurats (from the Latin jurare, to swear
+appointed a chief officer or Bailiff ("official in a court of law") assisted by 12 jurats (from the Latin

-citizens and by the mid 18th century, the States of Deliberation had been formed, separate from the Royal Court
+from his citizens and by the mid 18th century, the States of Deliberation had been formed, separate from the

-but the Bailiff still heading up both.
+Royal Court but the Bailiff still heading up both.
 To this day, the role of Bailiff remains the same.
-In the mid 19th
+In the mid

-elected by the rest of the States.
-The office of Conseiller was abolished effective from the 2000 General
+Conseillers elected by the rest of the States.
+The office of Conseiller was abolished effective from the 2000

 - A Presiding Officer, who is ex officio the Bailiff (or in his